This blog may contain affiliate links. Read our disclosure policy for more info.

 I personally visited them all and loved each one for their own unique reason.

-Green Lake is much larger than the others.
+- Green Lake: Green Lake is much larger than the others.
 From the opposite side of the lake across from Whistler, you get stunning views of the mountains.
 It’s not as popular to swim here though and it is the furthest from town.

 3. Ride the world’s longest gondola

+You may have taken a ride on a gondola before, but I can guarantee you haven’t ridden one as long as the Peak 2 Peak Gondola in Whistler.
 This HUGE gondola holds the world record for not only the longest gondola but also the highest and longest unsupported span of any lift in the world.

 That’s three world records all in one!